trashdad/zerorb/pages/about.md

 ---
 #### Why Create This?

 I've been playing fantasy football since 2013.
 The very first player I ever drafted, ever, was Tom Brady.
-I had largely finished my hiatus from the NFL after watching my beloved Bills flouder for a decade.
+I had largely finished my hiatus from the NFL after watching my beloved Bills flounder for a decade.
 Drafting a QB early was not a good move, but it did highlight the need for succinct and easy to digest "soundbites" for almost any fantasy team manager out there.

 Granted, I did try to do some last-minute research before drafting - but most of the articles were written as if I knew who all these players were.
 Things like [beersheets](https://footballabsurdity.com/beersheet-request-form/) largely didn't exist or I could not find them.
 There were some good resources back then, but they required a lot of background knowledge of the game of football and required a large time investment.